gongqilin/API/getting_started/obtaining_request_token.md

     </tr>
     <tr>
         <td>access_token</td>
         <td>The access token that is mandatory for requesting data from BGL API.
-This value must be kept secure</td>
+This value must be kept secure.</td>
     </tr>
     <tr>
         <td>refresh_token</td>
         <td>A token that may be used to obtain new access tokens.
-Refresh tokens are valid until the user revokes access</td>
+Refresh tokens are valid until the user revokes access.</td>
     </tr>
     <tr>
         <td>expires_in</td>
         <td>The number of seconds remaining, from the time it was requested, before the token will expire.
-Currently, all access tokens are issued with a 7 days lifespan</td>
+Currently, all access tokens are issued with a 7-day lifespan.</td>
     </tr>
     <tr>
         <td>token_type</td>
         <td>Identifies the type of token returned.
-At this time, this field will always have the value Bearer</td>
+At this time, this field will always have the value Bearer.</td>
     </tr>
     <tr>
         <td>scope</td>
-        <td>The scope of this access token - what data could be accessed</td>
+        <td>The scope of this access token - what data can be accessed.</td>
     </tr>
 </table>